wrewsama/obsidian-vault/Source Materials/Books/Secrets to Winning at Office Politics.md

 - Never intentionally offend anyone at work
 - Positive relationships build political capital
 - All behaviour has a purpose
+- To achieve any goal, you must have sufficient power
+- Invisible contributions have no political value
+- Every positive working relationship increases your political power
+- To get other people to change their behaviour, you have to change your own
+- You always have choices about your behaviour
+- Facts can be wrong.
+Opinions are simply different
 ## Fundamentals
 - set goals, not wishes
     - align personal goals with business goals, hurting others for your goals is not worth it